Terrytoons

-Terrytoons was an American animation studio in New Rochelle, New York, that produced animated cartoons for theatrical release from 1929 to 1973 (and briefly returned between 1987 and 1996 for television in name only).
-Terrytoons was founded by Paul Terry, Frank Moser, and Joseph Coffman, and operated out of the "K" Building in downtown New Rochelle.
+Terrytoons, Inc. was an American animation studio headquartered in New Rochelle, New York, which was active from 1929 until its closure on December 29, 1972 (and returned between 1987 and 1996 for television in-name only).
+Founded by Paul Terry, Frank Moser, and Joseph Coffman, it operated out of the "K" Building in downtown New Rochelle.
 The studio created many cartoon characters including Fanny Zilch, Mighty Mouse, Heckle and Jeckle, Gandy Goose, Sourpuss, Dinky Duck, Little Roquefort, the Terry Bears, Dimwit, and Luno; Terry's pre-existing character Farmer Al Falfa was also featured often in the series.

-The "New Terrytoons" period of the late 1950s through the mid-1960s produced such characters as Clint Clobber, Tom Terrific, Deputy Dawg, Hector Heathcote, Hashimoto-san, Sidney the Elephant, Possible Possum, James Hound, Astronut, Sad Cat, The Mighty Heroes, and Sally Sargent.
+The "New Terrytoons" period of the late 1950s through the mid-1960s produced new characters such as Clint Clobber, Tom Terrific, Deputy Dawg, Hector Heathcote, Hashimoto-san, Sidney the Elephant, Possible Possum, James Hound, Astronut, Sad Cat, The Mighty Heroes, and Sally Sargent.
+Also during that time, Ralph Bakshi got his start as an animator, and eventually as a director, at Terrytoons.

-Ralph Bakshi got his start as an animator, and eventually as a director, at Terrytoons.
-Terrytoons shorts were originally released to theaters by 20th Century Fox.
-CBS later purchased the Terrytoons library, which since 2000 is owned by Paramount Pictures.
+Terrytoons shorts were originally released to theaters by 20th Century Fox from 1935 until 1973.
+After Terry had retired, Terrytoons was sold to CBS, which would later purchase the entire library.
+Paramount Pictures would eventually take theatrical rights ownership of the Terrytoons library in 1994 (which was then already purchased by Viacom), and would purchase CBS in 2000.
+As of 2019, Paramount Pictures has owned the rights to the studio and its library after the re-merger of CBS Corporation and Viacom.

 History

-Pre Terrytoons Era
+Pre-Terrytoons era

 Terry first worked for Bray Studios in 1916, where he created the Farmer Al Falfa series.
 He would then make a Farmer Al Falfa short for Edison Pictures, called "Farmer Al Falfa's Wayward Pup" (1917), and some later cartoons were made for Paramount Pictures.

 Around 1921, Terry founded the Fables animation studio, named for its Aesop's Film Fables series, in conjunction with the studio of Amedee J. Van Beuren.
 Fables churned out a Fable cartoon every week for eight years in the 1920s.

 In 1928, Van Beuren, anxious to compete with the new phenomenon of talking pictures, released Terry's Dinner Time (released October 1928).
 Van Beuren then urged Terry to start producing actual sound films, instead of post-synchronizing the cartoons.
 Terry refused, and Van Beuren fired him in 1929.
 Almost immediately, Terry and much of his staff started up the Terrytoons studio near his former studio.
 One staff member during that time was Art Babbitt, who went on to become a well-known Disney animator.